All Episodes

 I just need a new phone.

-But hey, Rush, I want to steer the uh conversation back to uh polls, and and there are four words we need to stop paying attention to, and that's real clear politics averages.
+And there are four words we need to stop paying attention to, and that's real clear politics averages.

 Let me tell you why.

-Um this is too many old people, too many women.
+This is too many old people, too many women.

-Even if they themselves were all statistically clinically significant, you were never allowed to kind of put that in a basket and arrive at some you know random aggregate number that showed your drug in a positive light.
+And you were never allowed, even if you took a body of data over the course of the lifetime of a drug and went in and said, here's four clinical trials, even if they themselves were all statistically, clinically significant, you were never allowed to kind of put that in a basket and arrive at some random aggregate number that showed your drug in a positive light.

-And subsequently now.
+And subsequently now, you know.

-Um each poll in and of itself is utterly flawed, right?
+Each poll in and of itself is utterly flawed, right?

 So each poll is flawed.